xtuzil/CacheMockingFW-DemonstrationProject/README.md

     ```sh
     http://localhost:9092/api/mocks/MyMock/MethodUrl
     ```
-    But beware, this approach does not allow to call the mock from IRIS terminal and so the change in the mock is not possible.
-Also, this requires almost double downloaded amount of the data
+    But beware, this approach does not allow to save changes to the mock for later usage.
+Also, this requires almost double downloaded amount of the data.

 Look at the dockbook documentation to see all mocked methods in the mock!